ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		System.out.println("Failed to clear the ErrorCodes!");
 	}

-Append / Clear Log messages
+Append/Clear Log messages
 -----------------------------
 Devices can choose to notify the Internet of Things Foundation Connect about changes by adding a new log entry.
 Log entry includes a log messages, its timestamp and severity, as well as an optional base64-encoded binary diagnostic data.
-In order to send log messages, the device needs to construct a DiagnosticLog object as follows,
+In order to send log messages, the device needs to construct a DiagnosticLog object as follows:

 .. code:: java